 The SAMBA config file

-SAMBA comes with an elaborate config file that allows you to specify your network exactly as you want it.
-When you open it for the first time, you might be slightly overwhelmed by its length, but most of the file is just filled with instructions and explanations.
-The core is quite compact.
+SAMBA comes with an elaborate config file that allows you to specify your network sharing exactly as you want it, but it can be a bit overwhelming.

 Open the SAMBA config file with